 We continue to monitor COVID-19 developments and navigate new obstacles this situation presents as we support our students, their families, and our partners.
-We want to share an update on how we are meeting the needs of all we serve while keeping our community healthy and remaining committed to our mission.
+We want to share an update on how we’ve adjusted our programming to keep our community healthy and remaining committed to our mission.

-- Collaborating with school social workers to call the parents of students in our program to update them on school closings, connect them to free food resources, and support their questions.
+- Collaborated with school social workers to call the parents of students in our program to update them on school closings, connect them to free food resources, and support their questions.

-- Connecting with the IPS McKinney-Vento Liaison to assess which students impacted by homelessness in the school system have access to internet and technology and which do not.
+- Connected with the IPS McKinney-Vento Liaison to assess which students impacted by homelessness in the school system had access to internet and technology and which did not.

-- Creating and distributing grade-level aligned educational resource packets for PreK – 6th grade students to all shelter partners.
+- Created and distributed grade-level aligned educational resource packets for PreK – 6th grade students to all shelter partners.

-- Filling backpacks with necessary school supplies for school partners.
-These backpacks will be distributed with tablets to support at home learning for families.
+- Filled backpacks with necessary school supplies for school partners.
+These backpacks were distributed with tablets to support at home learning for families.

 - Individual text or phone call outreach to families to stay up to date on projects the kids are working on and address any needs that arise.

-- Developing virtual tutoring opportunities for our staff to remain connected to our kiddos.
+- Developed virtual tutoring opportunities for our staff to remain connected to our kiddos.

 Support our work and help us provide necessary resources to help keep our student connected remotely with a one time or recurring donation.